DirectoryTree/LdapRecord-Docs/core/v3/testing.md

 These test fakes allow you to add method expections and return mock results and responses, allowing you to effectively test how your application behaves in various scenarios.

+If you've ever used [Mockery](https://github.com/mockery/mockery) in your test suite before, you will see many similarities here.

 ## Getting Started

-When you begin using LdapRecord, you first add a connection to the container with its configuration to be able to interact with your LDAP server.
+When you start using LdapRecord, you begin by adding a connection to the container with its configuration to be able to interact with your LDAP server:

 ```php
 // Adding an LDAP connection somewhere in your application...